twosixlabs/magicwand-datatool/README.md

 ## Citing Magicwand

 We would be glad if you used Magicwand in your scientific publications!
 If you do, please cite us using the citation guidelines.
-(INSERT URL)

 ## Affiliations